ElMostafaIdrassi/OpenJPEGJNI/README.md

 			*	cmake -G "Android Gradle - Ninja" -B"path/to/build/dir/x86_64" -H"path/to/source" -DANDROID_NDK="C:\Users\<user>\AppData\Local\Android\Sdk\ndk-12" -DBUILD_THIRDPARTY:BOOL=ON -DBUILD_JAVA:BOOL=ON -DCMAKE_BUILD_TYPE="Debug" -DCMAKE_VERBOSE_MAKEFILE:BOOL=ON -DANDROID_ABI="x86_64" -DCMAKE_TOOLCHAIN_FILE="C:\Users\<user>\AppData\Local\Android\Sdk\cmake\3.6.4111459\android.toolchain.cmake"
 			*	cmake --build "path/to/build/dir/x86_64"

+## How to use the decoder ?

+- First, you have to load the JP2 native library.
+This is crucial because the JNI native library depends on it :
+`System.load("absolute/path/to/openjpegLib")`

+- Then, instantiate an `OpenJPEGJavaDecoder ` object by passing it the absolute path to the JNI native library : `OpenJPEGJavaDecoder decoder = new OpenJPEGJavaDecoder("absolute/path/to/openjpegjniLib");` . **Optionally, you can pass it an implementation of the interface IJavaJ2KDecoderLogger to be able to get logs from the C code.**

+- Here, you have 2 choices :

+   - either you pass parameters to the decoder similar to passing parameters to `opj_decompress`, via `decoder.setDecoderArguments(args)`
+   - or you pass the input stream to be decoded directly, via `decoder.setInputStream(byte[])`.
+Note that if the input stream is a JPT / JPIP stream, you must also call `decoder.setInputIsJPT()`.
+Also, you should set the output format via a call to `decoder.setOutputFormat(String)`, knowing that the only supported format for the output is BMP as explained in the README.

+- Finally, you call `decoder.decodeJ2KtoImage()`.
+In case you passed an input stream to the decoder, you shall get the output by calling `decoder.getOutputStreamBytes()` as a byte array.

 ## Who can use the code ?